MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/indicatorview.md

 [![Download Sample](~/media/shared/download.png) Download the sample](https://docs.microsoft.com/samples/xamarin/xamarin-forms-samples/userinterface-indicatorviewdemos/)

-The `IndicatorView` is a control that displays indicators that represent the number of items, and current position, in a collection.
-The `IndicatorView` is typically used to display indicators for each item in a `CarouselView`:
+The `IndicatorView` is a control that displays indicators that represent the number of items, and current position, in a `CarouselView`:

 [![Screenshot of a CarouselView and IndicatorView, on iOS and Android](indicatorview-images/circles.png "IndicatorView circles")](indicatorview-images/circles-large.png#lightbox "IndicatorView circles")